shortstheory/dtn-unetstack/README.md

 };
 ```

-#### DTNA
+#### DTNLink

-The DTNA is a UnetAgent which contains instances of the above classes.
-The DTNA will handle the sending of messages, sending and receiving of notifications, and logic for selecting the ReliableLink to be used.
+The DTNLink is a UnetAgent which contains instances of the above classes.
+The DTNLink will handle the sending of messages, sending and receiving of notifications, and logic for selecting the ReliableLink to be used.

-The DTNA will support the Link service.
+The DTNLink will support the Link service.
 This implicitly means it will have to support the Datagram service as well.
 However, it will not support the Reliability capability as there is no guarantee that we will receive the notification of a successful delivery.
 The Agent can only provide delivery notifications on a best effort basis to Datagrams which have Reliability set to null.
 Datagrams which require Reliability will be refused.

-This DTNA will receive Datagrams from the Router.
-This means the DTNA will not be responsible for routing messages for the time being.
+This DTNLink will receive Datagrams from the Router.
+This means the DTNLink will not be responsible for routing messages for the time being.
 It will also receive messages from Reliable links which need to be passed up to the router.
 The below block diagram illustrates this:

 ![](DTNAgent.png)

 (Yellow == DatagramNtf, Purple == DatagramReq)

 For now, we trust the Link to take care of notifications and the resending of payloads.
-The DTNA will subscribe to these topics to mark PDUs ready for deletion.
+The DTNLink will subscribe to these topics to mark PDUs ready for deletion.
 At the moment, we will only choose to send messages on the first ReliableLink we can find.

 **NOTE:** We only advertise success immediately, not failure!
 This is because a failed message at one instant may succeed later.
-On a message which has expired, we just send a DFN on DTNA's topic.
+On a message which has expired, we just send a DFN on DTNLink's topic.

 **Future work:** If a Datagram cannot be sent on a given link, the Agent will try sending it on the other links until 1) the message is transferred successfully 2) the Beacon message from the receiving node is no longer received 3) all the other options for ReliableLinks have been exhausted.
 In case 3) it might be beneficial to resend the message at exponentially increasing intervals, or as future work, transfer custody of the message to another node.

 ```
-class DTNA extends UnetAgent {
+class DTNLink extends UnetAgent {
     // These can inner classes / part of the same pkg DtnStorage storage;